ubarar/pdfjoiner/README.md

 In order to simplify the deployment of this app, I chose not to use reverse proxying and designed it to have TLS certs baked right into the image.
 With minor modifications, namely changing some of the final lines of server.js, this app will run on plain HTTP, and will be ready to be placed by a proxy or load balancer of your choice.

-If you _do_ have a `key.pem` and a `cert.pem`, you can simply place them in the main project directory prior to build the image.
+If you _do_ have a `key.pem` and a `cert.pem`, you can simply place them in the `cmd` directory prior to build the image.
 The resulting image then, will be ready to run in production from a public port.

 ### Contribution